jlink-blog/jlink-blog.github.io/_posts/2025-11-04-to-gen-or-not-to-gen.md

 ---
-title: "To Gen or Not To Gen: The Ethical Use of Generative AIg"
+title: "To Gen or Not To Gen: The Ethical Use of Generative AI"
 description: "Is it ethical to use hyper-scaled GenAI?"
 status: publish
 categories: []